 Educators across the country have witnessed the incredible changes and challenges schools face in the modern era.
 We believe independent schools, with their ability to adapt and innovate, are uniquely positioned to find solutions and model new practices.
 Collaboration with others fosters creativity and goodwill.
 Schools who collaborate with other organizations are able to accomplish greater goals for themselves and the community.

-The Stephen P. Robinson Collaboration Grants were created to encourage independent schools to form new partnerships with other schools, institutions of higher education, with preference given to collaborations with other schools serving students in any grades from K through 12th.
-SAIS will annually divide a total of $25,000 among two to five member schools.
+The Stephen P. Robinson Collaboration Grants were created to encourage independent schools to form new partnerships with other schools or institutions of higher education, with preference given to collaborations with other schools serving students in any grades from K through 12th.
+SAIS will annually divide a total of $25,000.
+Five member schools each will receive $5,000.
 Those applying must demonstrate a vision and capacity to pursue and carry out meaningful collaborations.
 Successful examples have demonstrated efforts that benefit the greater community or region in unique ways.
 Schools selected for grants will share their results with the SAIS community by delivering a presentation at the SAIS Annual Conference, and submitting a publishable paper.

 On the form you must include a description of how the funds will be spent (be as specific as possible), a timeline for implementation, and a description of the people/resources involved.

 Funds will be awarded in February and must be used by the conclusion of the following school year.